Floyd Lawrence Begin: Bishop of Oakland

 On January 27, 1962, Begin was appointed the first bishop of the newly erected Diocese of Oakland by Pope John XXIII.
 The diocese comprised Alameda and Contra Costa Counties in the San Francisco Bay Area, and included 386,000 Catholics.
 His installation took place on April 28, 1962.
 Between 1962 and 1965, Begin attended all four sessions of the Second Vatican Council.

 Death and legacy

-Floyd Begin died on April 26, 1977.
-Archbishop Joseph McGucken said the funeral mass for Begin.
+Floyd Begin died in Oakland on April 26, 1977.
+Archbishop Joseph McGucken celebrated the funeral mass.
 Begin was buried in the Bishop's Crypt at Holy Sepulchre Cemetery in Hayward, California.
-On November 2, 2008, his remains were re-interred in the mausoleum of the new Cathedral of Christ the Light in Oakland, California.
+In 2008, his remains were re-interred in the mausoleum of the new Cathedral of Christ the Light in Oakland, California.